docelic/article_date/README.md

 are instantiated only if needed to crawl multiple pages from the same domain simultaneously.

-The app is intended to run N (--downloader) download fibers in parallel.
+The app is intended to run N (--downloaders) download fibers in parallel.
 However, if the input list is heavily sorted by domain the performance may be reduced to N (--connections).
 In such cases, either set options -d and -c to the same value or randomize the input list (e.g. `sort -R <file>`).

-As each downloader downloads its page, it sends the intermediate data over the appropriate Channel through to the parser processes, and then waits for the next page to download.
+As each downloader downloads its page, it sends the intermediate data over the appropriate Channel to the parser processes, and then waits for the next page to download.

 The parser processes receive downloaded data and try to determine the